danieleteti/delphimvcframework/roadmap.md

  - (WORKING) Update Mapper framework to make it extensible and configurable
    - The default mapper interface will be the same as the current version so that no breaking changes happend
    - Will be possible to register a specific serializer/deserializer engine for each type or property name
- - Switch from the System.JSON parser to the [JsonDataObjects](https://github.com/ahausladen/JsonDataObjects) parser (which is more than 10 times faster).
+ - (WORKING) Switch from the System.JSON parser to the [JsonDataObjects](https://github.com/ahausladen/JsonDataObjects) parser (which is more than 10 times faster).
    - This point has the max priority!
  - (DONE, BUT WE NEED MORE) Improve the IDE expert
  - Add the XML support for the Mapper using the [OmniXML](https://github.com/mremec/omnixml) project (low priority: looking for volunteers)